 'One-size fits all' no longer applies to the world of pharmaceuticals.
 A growing understanding of genetics, the immune system and the potential for stem cells means more effective treatments and cures for severe diseases.

-The FDA has approved clinical trials for advanced therapy medicinal products (ATMPs), and now 13 cell therapies are officially approved.
-In fact, Donovan Jones from IIR Life sciences predicts that “The global market for cell-based therapies is expected to surpass $20 billion USD by 2025, with an annual growth rate of 21%.”
+Since then, the FDA has approved several clinical trials for advanced therapy medicinal products (ATMPs) and now 13 cell therapies are officially approved.
+Donovan Jones from IIR Life Sciences predicts that “The global market for cell-based therapies is expected to surpass $20 billion USD by 2025, with an annual growth rate of 21%.”

 Manual processing is prone to errors and is expensive in operations - in fact, it is said that up to 80% of errors in pharmaceutical production are down to human error.

 Staying in compliance: GMP challenges in a personalized medicine world

 If you are preparing to take a cell therapy into commercial manufacturing, there are some big questions to ask and decisions to make.
 Should you build your own manufacturing facility, use a contract manufacturing organization, or lease a cleanroom container until processes and equipment are developed further?

 Whichever option you choose, the first step on this evolutionary journey is to consider the GMP implications and implement a strong control strategy.

 Multiple manufacturing suites and manual handling